 In essence, nobody really needs sugar.
 Your body produces its own sugar through digestion of complex carbohydrates (grain crops).
 This process is completely natural, and, when you consume whole grain products, also raises your blood sugar levels.

-The WHO recommends limiting calories from sugar to 5-10% of you daily calorie intake.
+The WHO recommends limiting calories from sugar to 5-10 percent of you daily calorie intake.
 For adults, that equates to approximately 6 to 10 teaspoons of sugar a day.
 In the United States, average daily sugar consumption per persons totals around 17 teaspoons of sugar – often due to hidden sugars in baked goods, sodas, frozen dinners and other industrially produced food items alongside honey and sugar additives.

-The majority of the so called “healthy” sugar substitutes out there such as honey or coconut sugar aren’t exactly all too healthy.
+The majority of the so called “healthy” or “natural” sugar substitutes out there such as honey or coconut sugar aren’t exactly all too healthy.
 The promotionally effective vitamin and mineral content touted by marketers only really adds up to a nutritionally substantial amount after you’ve already drastically exceeded the recommended serving size – in other words: once you’ve made the “healthy” sugar substitute unhealthy again.